yizhezhang2000/SAMAug/README.md

 In the near future, we will release more SAM augmented images for more datasets.

-To generate SAM augmented images, please take a look at the link below.
+You can also use the script in SAMAug_batch.py for generating SAM augmented images for your own medical image dataset.

 Please let us know your thoughts on this method.
 Thank you!